swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///   - repeatedValue: The value to store as raw bytes.
   ///   - count: The number of copies of `repeatedValue` to store
   ///      into this span.
-  ///   - type: The type of the instance to store.
+  ///   - type: The type of the instance to store repeatedly.
   @unsafe
   mutating func storeBytes<T>(
     repeating repeatedValue: T,